vesterheim/vesterheim.github.io/folk-art-school/instructors/owen-martha.md

 meta_description:  # Used in HTML head and as the description for some search engines

 lead:
-  image: folk-art-school/instructors/johnston-elizabeth-owen-martha.jpg
+  image: folk-art-school/instructors/johnston-elizabeth.jpg
   alt: Martha Owen
-  caption: Martha Owen with fellow spinner and knitter Elizabeth Johnston.
+  caption: Martha Owen

 pagelist:
   exclude: false